rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Real-World `Alternative` (Optimism with Experience)

-Here are some examples of problems arising from the use or `Alternative`
+Here are some examples of problems arising from the use of `Alternative` semantics

 ### Failure at the end